-Whoever Fights Monsters tells the story of psychological profiling of serial killers from the point of view of Robert Ressler, the man who coined the word “serial killer”.
+Whoever Fights Monsters talks about the psychological profiling of serial killers from the point of view of Robert Ressler, the man who coined the word “serial killer”.

 For this “Whoever Fights Monsters” summary, I will skip the gory bits of Ressler’s crimes descriptions and focus on the information which is more relevant from a psychological and psychiatrical point of view.

 #1.
 Sexual Maladjustment At The Root of All Serial Murderers

 Sexual homicides are sexual in nature, but it’s important to notice that sexual homicide doesn’t necessarily mean that the murderer has had sexual intercourse with the victim (some of the murderers weren’t even able to have sex with the women they killed)

 The author says that serial murderers are characterized as sexual homicides because sexual maladjustment is at the roots of all of them.

 Sexual maladjustment is at the heart of all fantasies, and the fantasies emotionally drive the murderers

 The most common profile for sexual homicides is: white, male, intra-racial (white on white or black on black), in their 20s or 30s.

 Ressler says that sexual murderers have troubled relationships with women.

 They are unable to have and maintain mature and consensual sexual relationships.